chantcalf/TBKCF/README.md

 # TBKCF
 A brief introduction of our methods.
-The paper is under review.
+The paper will be published in IEEE Transactions on Multimedia.

 Robust Tracking and Re-detection:
 Collaboratively Modeling the Target and Its Context